 The idea behind this approach is to reset your metabolism and digestive tract.
 According to some research studies, elimination diets like Whole30 can be an effective tool to help some people with gastrointestinal issues.

-“After the 30 days, you slowly add back foods you eliminated over a 10-day period, one food group at a time, and monitor your body’s response, like does it make you feel tired or bloated,” Oikarinen said.
+“After the 30-day elimination period, you slowly reintroduce foods you eliminated over a 10-day period, one food group at a time, and monitor your body’s response, like does it make you feel tired or bloated,” Oikarinen said.

 Why is it 30 days?